carbon-language/carbon-lang/llvm/docs/LangRef.rst

     On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.
+``"stack-probe-size"``
+    This attribute controls the behavior of stack probes: either the ``"probe-stack"`` attribute, or ABI-required stack probes, if any.
+    It defines the size of the guard region.
+It ensures that if the function may use more stack space than the size of the guard region, stack probing sequence will be emitted.
+It takes one required integer value, which is 4096 by default.

+    If a function that has a ``"stack-probe-size"`` attribute is inlined into a function with another ``"stack-probe-size"`` attribute, the resulting function has the ``"stack-probe-size"`` attribute that has the lower numeric value.
+If a function that has a ``"stack-probe-size"`` attribute is inlined into a function that has no ``"stack-probe-size"`` attribute at all, the resulting function has the ``"stack-probe-size"`` attribute of the callee.
 ``writeonly``
     On a function, this attribute indicates that the function may write to but does not read from memory.